liu-mengyang/rust-mmdeploy/README.md

 Good news: Now, you can use Rust language to build your fantastic applications powered by MMDeploy!
 Take a look by running some examples!

-### Models and Testdata
+### Convert Models

 You can

 * Directly use converted models [here](https://github.com/liu-mengyang/mmdeploy-converted-models) ^_^
-* Or follow [MMDeploy documentation](https://mmdeploy.readthedocs.io/en/latest/get_started.html#convert-model) to install and convert appropriate model
+* Or follow [MMDeploy documentation](https://mmdeploy.readthedocs.io/en/latest/get_started.html#convert-model) to install and convert appropriate models

 ### Classifier API

 Deploy image classification models converted by MMDeploy.

-The example deploys a ResNet model converted by ONNXRUNTIME target on CPU device.
+The example deploys a ResNet model converted by the ONNXRUNTIME target on a CPU device.

 ```bash
 cargo run --example classifier cpu ../mmdeploy-converted-models/resnet ./images/demos/mmcls_demo.jpg